FedericoCinus/PROD-ICWSM2022/README.md

 If your goal is to reproduce the paper experiments, just follow these steps.

-  1. Install the conda environment: `conda env create --file environment.yml`
+  1. Install the conda environment: `conda env create --file environment.yml` (IF YOU HAVE PROBLEMS WITH THIS STEP, GO AT THE BOTTOM OF THE PAGE)
   2. Run `cd Simulation_scripts && python run_simulation.py`.
   3. Run the Jupyter notebook `notebooks/Network-visualizations.ipynb`.